holgerd77/django-dynamic-scraper/docs/development.rst

     handover in the log function call to ``logging.[LOGLEVEL]`` (see: :ref:`adding_pipeline_class`)

+* Following changes have been made:

+  * Changed logging to use Python's build-in ``logging`` module
+  * Updated import paths according to Scrapy release documentation

 **Changes in version 0.9.6-beta** (2016-01-26)

 * Fixed a severe bug causing scrapers to break when scraping unicode text